smattymatty/mathew-storm-site/philo_content/metis-wisdom-scattered/Chapter 2 - The Weight of Crowns.md

 "Studying your strategy."

 "Our strategy."
+Correction automatic.
+Teacher's instinct.
 She sat across from him, spread additional maps.
 Charcoal-stained fingers moving with precision.
 "Tomorrow's battle is simple.
 The war after is harder."

 She traced routes.
 Explained timing.
 Zeus listened, but also watched.
 The way she bit her lip when thinking.
 The certainty in how she moved.
 How she corrected him without hesitation.

 "Here."
 She pointed.
 "Your instinct will be to pursue when they break.
 Don't."

 "Why not?"
+A Genuine question.
+Not challenging - he wanted to understand.

 "Because Chronos expects rage.
 Give him calculation instead."

-Everyone else deferred.
-Agreed.
-Followed.

-She challenged.
+She said it like a law of nature.
+Like she'd proven it a hundred times before.

 They worked through scenarios.
 Hours passing.
 Lamp burning low.